 Audits and Investigations

 Of course, compliance risk assessments are only one part of the overall equation.
 Healthcare organizations also must get ahead of threats by spearheading audits and investigations that can reduce exposure or quickly and effectively address shortcomings or challenges.

-These audits and investigations might be in response to a CIA, other governmental action or threats discerned from a compliance risk assessment, including HIPAA privacy and breach notifications, OCR audits, MACRA, credit balance and governmental overpayments, the Stark law and the Anti-Kickback Statute, 501(r), government program audits, or any number of other areas of possible compliance failure or perceived vulnerability.
+These audits and investigations might be in response to a CIA, other governmental action or threats discerned from a compliance risk assessment, including the Health Insurance Portability and Accountability Act of 1996 (HIPAA), privacy and breach notifications, Office for Civil Rights (OCR) audits, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), credit balance and governmental overpayments, the Stark law and the Anti-Kickback Statute, 501(r), government program audits, or any number of other areas of possible compliance failure or perceived vulnerability.
 This response might also be taken under the direction of, or on the request of, the organization’s internal or external legal counsel.

 Successful Risk Reduction

 Think of the government as your largest and most valuable customer — and by far your most demanding one.

 By taking immediate and proactive actions to assess the organization’s degree of compliance risk exposure, and by auditing and addressing existing threats and implementing effective solutions, healthcare organizations can greatly reduce the threat of expensive fines and sanctions or even more costly exclusions and prosecutions.
 These steps will help safeguard the organization’s reputation and bottom line, and protect the interests of stakeholders.
 In addition, these activities will contribute to a regulator determining that an effective compliance program is in place and therefore should prove valuable during the penalty or sanctioning phase of a noncompliance event.